Recent years have seen a veritable gastronomic explosion in Birmingham, and with even more new arrivals here are some of the best places to dine.

 However, the best-known recipient, and the city’s best known chef, is Glynn Purnell.
 He opened his titular city centre restaurant, Purnell’s Restaurant, in 2007, swiftly earning a star with his individual take on British cuisine.
 Purnell also runs Purnell’s Bistro in Newhall Street, offering rustic home-cooking with an eclectic twist and the intimate (six covers) Living Room offering tasting bites of what he calls “Brummie tapas”.
 He was also appointed to curate the menu for the 40-seat Harvey Nichols restaurant, offering tapas-style small sharing plates and Purnell’s special Harvey Nics burger.

 Birmingham can boast five Michelin-star restaurants offering fine dining of the highest quality

-Yet another Aktar Islam establishment, Pulperia, in Brindleyplace, boasts a unique Argentinian v-shaped, charcoal and wood-fired grill where the steak is cooked specialising in beef breeds unique to the restaurant.
-Also in Brindleyplace, Craft is led by pioneering chef Andrew Sheridan, a Great British Menu star, alongside restauranteurs Emma and Sam Morgan, with everything hand-crafted, hand-picked and home grown and featuring more than 100 different English wines, some of which are local to Birmingham.
+Yet another Aktar Islam establishment, Pulperia, in Brindleyplace, boasts a unique Argentinian v-shaped, charcoal and wood-fired grill where the steak is cooked.
+The menu offers beef breeds which are unique to the restaurant.
+Also in Brindleyplace, Craft is led by pioneering chef Andrew Sheridan, a Great British Menu star, alongside restauranteurs Emma and Sam Morgan, with everything hand-crafted, hand-picked and home-grown and featuring more than 100 different English wines, some of which are local to Birmingham.